-In discussing personal injury law, it would be helpful to begin by explaining exactly what a personal injury lawyer does for his or her clients.
-Basically, personal injury lawyers provide legal representation to individuals who have been injured in an accident.
+The main responsibility of personal injury lawyers is to provide legal representation to individuals who have been injured in an accident.
 This is an area of the legal profession known as tort law, and it includes both negligent and intentional acts that lead to the injury of another person.
-The ultimate objective is to secure financial compensation for the injuries that have been suffered.
+The personal injury attorney’s ultimate objective is to secure financial compensation for the injuries their client has suffered.

 The Types of Compensation for Personal Injury